Hisham Hamdan

 Datuk Hisham Hamdan (Jawi: هشام همدان) is the executive director of Khazanah Nasional and also the director and chairman of UDA Holdings Berhad from Malaysia since 2019.

-On 28 February 2020, he was tested positive for COVID-19, making him the 26th case for Malaysia.
+On 28 February 2020, he tested positive for COVID-19, making him the 26th case for Malaysia.
 He also issued a statement on 6 March 2020, denying the claim that he was the cause of the new clusters in increasing cases in Malaysia.